If you’re here, you’re probably already familiar with the text-based worlds unique to MUDs.

 Remember that not all MUDs support soundpacks, and even if a soundpack is available, it may not be exactly what you want or need.

-If you’re really enjoying a game and it doesn’t have a soundpack, you could potentially create your own or with help from the community.
+If you’re really enjoying a game and it doesn’t have a soundpack, you could potentially create your own – with or without help from the community.

 While drafting this blog post, I asked bscross, a screen reader user and fellow MUD enthusiast, for his take on soundpacks.

-(You may remember bscross from my interview with Vadi, the creator of Mudlet; bscross was involved in the testing of Mudlet’s accessibility updates.)
+(You may remember him from my interview with Vadi, the creator of Mudlet; bscross was involved in the testing of Mudlet’s accessibility updates.)

 He admitted that he rarely, if ever, uses sounds provided through MSP because: